rkb32/rkb32/README.md

 ## Overview

-👋 Hey, I'm a software engineer.
-Who likes jumping into different corners of engineering, from backend systems to AI agents, wherever there's something meaningful to build or fix.
-I learn fast and work well with people who care about what they're building.
+ Hi, I'm trying to be a engineer that work on anything i want to.
+I learn fast and work well with people when I want too.

 > For more information about me - connect with me on linkedin!